Classical Conditioning in the Behavioural Science Essay Sample

 Phase 1 – Before the Phase of Conditioning

-The first phase of the conditioning process requires natural occurring stimulus with a response.
-In Pavlov’s experimental theory of dogs, the salvation of dog is a natural response to the smell of the food which is a naturally occurring stimulus.
+The first phase of the conditioning process requires a naturally occurring stimulus with a response.
+In Pavlov’s experimental theory of dogs, the salvation of dogs is a natural response to the smell of the food which is a naturally occurring stimulus.

 A neutral stimulus creates no effect and continues to have no effect unless it is connected with the unconditioned stimulus that will result in a conditioned response.
 The unconditioned stimulus is a natural stimulus that generates a response and is not learned in prior.